zhengxingXue/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

 * The basic settings of our interactive device is pretty much the same.
-The modifications we made in part 2 is discussed in the feedback section above.
+The modifications we made in part 2 are discussed in the feedback section above.

 * Storyboard